Rules of Procedure for the Audit Committee of the Supervisory Board of DEUTZ AG

 (4) The Audit Committee shall prepare the invitation to tender for the (group) audit for the Supervisory Board and is responsible for the selection process in compliance with the statutory provisions in general and section 16 et seq. of the Audit Regulation in particular.

-(5) The chairman of the Audit Committee and the chairman of the Supervisory Board shall appoint the auditors and conclude the information agreement and the disclosure agreement.
+(5) The chairperson of the Audit Committee and the chairperson of the Supervisory Board shall appoint the auditors and conclude the information agreement and the disclosure agreement.

 (6) The Audit Committee is also responsible for carrying out any other duties that the Supervisory Board may from time to time assign to this committee.

-(7) The chairman of the Audit Committee shall deliver a report on the recent work of the Audit Committee at every meeting of the full Supervisory Board.
+(7) The chairperson of the Audit Committee shall deliver a report on the recent work of the Audit Committee at every meeting of the full Supervisory Board.

 The rules specified under sections 10 and 11 of the Supervisory Board Rules of Procedure shall also apply mutatis mutandis to the procedures of the Audit Committee unless otherwise specified by the Supervisory Board when the committee was established.